PHP Security Vulnerabilities That Still Cause Business Website Breaches

 SQL Injection: The Vulnerability That Still Dominates Breach Reports

 SQL injection has been documented since 1998.
 The OWASP Top 10 has listed it in every edition since the list began.
 It is understood better than almost any other web vulnerability.
-It is still the most common root cause of PHP website breaches.
+It remains the most common root cause of PHP website breaches.
 The reason is not that the fix is unknown.
 The reason is that PHP applications consistently build SQL queries by concatenating user input without proper escaping.

 The mechanism is straightforward.
 When user input is included in a SQL query without escaping, an attacker can alter the query's logic.
 A normal query might retrieve user data based on an email address.
 An attacker submitting carefully crafted input can change the query's structure entirely, returning data the developer never intended to expose.

 In PHP specifically, the most common SQL injection vector is direct use of $_POST or $_GET values in query strings without any escaping.
-Functions like mysqli_real_escape_string() exist specifically to handle this, but developers often use them incorrectly or forget them entirely on some input paths while using them on others.
+Functions like mysqli_real_escape_string() exist specifically to handle this, but developers often use them incorrectly or forget them entirely on some input paths while applying them correctly on others.

 Consider a typical PHP login handler that builds a query by concatenating user input directly: